Arizona Marriage Age Requirements Laws

 Every state has its own age requirement to be married.
 Because marriage has important legal and financial implications which can be extremely detrimental to one or both parties if they choose to divorce, the state wants to ensure that the parties are old enough to understand -- each state has age requirements for those wishing to marry.

 In Arizona, marriage age requirement laws require both parties to be at least 16 years old if they each have their parent’s consent.
 If they do not have their parent’s consent, each party must be at least 18 years old.
-In some circumstances, minors under the age of 16 years old may be allowed to marry with: 1.) parental consent; and 2.) the approval of a superior court judge.

 For a summary of Arizona's marriage age requirement laws check out the table displayed below: